Shaktiprasadram22/Sentinel_DataCore/README.md

 ## ⚠️ Security Reminder

 > **Important**: Never store admin credentials in `.env` or source code.
 Use `seedAdmin.js` to securely create or update your admin user.

+> **For Netlify**: Set all environment variables in the Netlify dashboard, never in your code repository.

 ---